skip to Main Content

 Many children have electronic devices like tablets and phones.
 These often go with the child between homes, so there should be a plan for how they will be handled.
 This might include basic care, such as keeping the devices in protective cases, and certain time limits.
 If the electronics have a passlock code, both parents should have it.

-As you set these provisions, remember that modifying them in the future is possible.
+As you set these provisions in your parenting plan, remember that modifying them in the future is possible.
 You and your ex can change them as your child matures and you see that they aren’t working any longer.
 This enables you to focus on what’s needed now instead of trying to guess about the future.

 Related Posts: Know the benefits of shared parenting, Important child custody points in Maryland, Remember your child’s rights during child custody, Establish a parenting relationship during divorce, Respect in co-parenting is beneficial for everyone involved,